sayeed1999/Move-Bangladesh/ride-processing-service/README.md

 Project Deployment Guide

+To set the env's properly, run from bash terminal: - `export RideProcessingService__Server__Port=8080` `export RideProcessingService__Server__Host=0.0.0.0`

+[Note: While not running with docker compose, omit the first part 'RideProcessingService__'.
+While running docker compose, docker will omit the prefix 'RideProcessingService__' for you.]

 To run the project directly from terminal: -
 Open a terminal from this directory and run `go run ./cmd/app/.`